Core Rules

 When running a group of enemies, you don’t need to handle each opponent separately.
 Instead, you can treat the group itself as a single threat whose scale makes it more dangerous.
 You can represent their increased numbers by increasing the effective Tier of the enemy, by introducing multiple consequences that must be rolled against, or by applying some unavoidable cost.

-For example, let’s say we have a skilled warrior (Sword Fighting 2) fighting against some generic guards (Tier 1):
+For example, let’s say we have a warrior with Average Prowess and Trained Sword Fighting, giving them 2d.
+They’re fighting against some generic guards (Tier 1):

 - Against a single guard, the warrior clearly outclasses them.
 They’ll gain some advantage such as reduced risk or increased effect.